dhis2/data-visualizer-app/README.md

 # Data visualizer app and plugin

-This is a lerna repo that contains the data-visualizer-app.
+This is a yarn workspaces mono-repo that contains the data-visualizer-app.
 Eventually it will also contain the analytics plugins.

 ## Getting started